Contribute to Scrapie Surveillance

 To make arrangements to have a sample taken for testing, call the nearest CFIA office.

-Compensation may be available for live animals ordered destroyed by the CFIA.
+Scrapie is a "federally reportable disease" in Canada.
+That means all suspected cases must be reported to the CFIA.
+Compensation may be available for live animals suspected of having scrapie and ordered destroyed by the CFIA.

 - Date modified: